SiviourBla/appledouble/README.md

 	 - Follow symlinks
  - `-R`
 	 - Attempt to convert existing appledouble files
+ - `-d`
+ 	 - Enables debug and dry run mode
  - `-a`
 	 - Copy POSIX and ACL information in addition to extended attributes
+ - `-v`
+ 	 - Print the version number and exit
  - `-h`
 	 - Print the help page and exit
+ - `-A`
+ 	 - Print the about page